1978–79 KNVB Cup: Round of 16

-The matches were played on November 18 and 19, 1978.
+The matches were played on 18 and 19 November 1978.

 Quarter finals

-The quarter finals were played on March 14 and April 4, 1979.
+The quarter finals were played on 14 March and 4 April 1979.

 Semi-finals

-The semi-finals were played on April 18 and May 2, 1979.
+The semi-finals were played on 18 April and 2 May 1979.

 Final

 Replay

 Ajax also won the Dutch Eredivisie championship, thereby taking the double.
 They would participate in the European Cup, so finalists Twente could play in the Cup Winners' Cup.